som3canadian/Some-Tools/README.md

 - `uninstall-cat` - Uninstall all tools of a Category
 - `complete-uninstall` - Delete all installed tools, remove bin directory and delete our modification in .zshrc or .bashrc

-**note**: No need to specify the category names when using a tool.
-Just use tool name.
+**Note**: No need to specify the category names when using a tool.
+Just use tool name or ID.
+You can see tool ID by doing `./sometools.sh list`

 ## Basic usage